The bones did not volunteer. Neither did you.

 The ruach.
 In Hebrew, the same word for spirit, breath, and wind.
 It's the word God used when He breathed into Adam and made him alive (Genesis 2:7), and when Jesus rose and gave His disciples the Holy Spirit (John 20:22).

 Regeneration is not reform.
 It's new creation.
 The same God who spoke light into existence now speaks life into death.
 The dead cannot give themselves this breath.
 Life is not negotiated; it's sovereignly imparted.
-Scripture teaches in Ephesians 2:1–5 that we were dead in our trespasses, unable to see or understand spiritual truth—and then suddenly, sovereignly, effectually alive.
+Scripture teaches in Ephesians 2:1–5 that we were dead in our transgressions, unable to see or understand spiritual truth—and then suddenly, sovereignly, effectually alive.
 Not because we cooperated.
 Because God, rich in mercy, made us alive.
 The same way He breathed life into Ezekiel's bones.

-Here's what settles everything: When did the bones decide to live?
+When did the bones decide to live?

 Scripture teaches in John 6:44 that no one can come to Jesus unless the Father draws him — an irresistible drawing, an effectual call.
 This is what John Calvin meant by irresistible grace: not force that overrides the will, but transformation so deep it captures the will from death and makes it alive to what is true.
 The bones don't resist.
 They couldn't resist.